notAI-tech/Datasets/README.md

 </p>

 Each directory in the repo is a different dataset.
-Versions and baseline models can be found in these directories.
+Versions and baseline models are maintained in these directories.